-It is a student’s right to bring one Advisor to a meeting related to an investigation, an Administrative Hearing, a Conduct Board Hearing, or any other meeting included within the Student Conduct Process.
+It is a student’s right to bring one Advisor to a meeting related to an investigation, an Administrative Hearing, a University Board Hearing, or any other meeting included within the Student Conduct Process.
 This right applies to referred student(s), complaint(s) and witnesses.
 An Advisor must be a current member of the DePaul community (faculty, staff, or student).
 However, an Advisor cannot be a person who is involved in the same conduct matter being reviewed.
 All Advisors must be approved in advance of a scheduled meeting or hearing by the Moderator, Administrative Hearing Officer, or other University designee.
 Because an Advisor must be a current member of the DePaul community, students are prohibited from having an attorney or legal representative who is not a current member of the DePaul community be an Advisor during the Student Conduct Process.
 Students may choose to consult or retain independent legal counsel as a result of their participation in the Student Conduct Process, but such legal counsel may not attend any meetings or hearings related to the Student Conduct Process, and does not have a role in the Student Conduct Process.

 The role of the Advisor is to act as a support person for the student by conferring quietly with the student.
-The Advisor is not to directly address the members of the Conduct Board, an Administrative Hearing officer, or anyone else present at a meeting or hearing.
+The Advisor is not to directly address the members of the University Board, an Administrative Hearing officer, or anyone else present at a meeting or hearing.

 There are two types of conduct hearings:

 - Administrative Hearing: An Administrative Hearing is a hearing in which the hearing officer is a University designee, such as the Dean of Students or another Student Affairs professional.
 The procedures for an Administrative Hearing are set forth above in the "Administrative Hearing Process" section.
 There is no Moderator for an Administrative Hearing.